Bang Bang Chicken Noodle Salad

 For my Bang Bang Chicken Noodle Salad, which feeds four people, you’ll need two decent-sized boneless chicken breasts.
 If you prefer thighs, then you may want to use three.

-You could poach, steam, bake or fry the chicken.
-Here, I browned them in a pan, seasoning with a little salt and Chinese five-spice powder, then finished them in the oven.
+The detailed recipe card at the end lists cooked chicken, so I’ve left it up to you how you do that.
+You could poach, steam, bake or fry.
+Here, I browned chicken breasts in a pan, seasoning with a little salt and Chinese five-spice powder, then finished them in the oven.

 When it comes to beating the cooked chicken, don’t go mad and smash it to smithereens.

 I use a rolling pin to firmly yet strategically bash the chicken so that it flattens and starts coming apart.
+Then I use my fingers to pull it apart into chunky shreds.

 As well as being more tender, I find that shredded meat rather than chunks means that more of the dressing can cling to all those rough nooks and crannies.
 Yum!